Top 6 Best Massage Guns 2020: Just Hype, Or Do They Really Work?

 How To Use A Massage Gun

-You will be glad to know this handheld device is very easy to use.
-You simply point it at the target and let it go to work.
-There are a few things you should keep in mind.
+This handheld device is very easy to use.
+If you want to know how to use a massage gun just simply rest it on the target area and let it go to work.
+There are a few things you should keep in mind:

 You start by turning it on so that the head has begun to pulsate.
-Then you gradually just float it along the desired muscle you wish to loosen or warm-up in preparation for exercise.
+Then you gradually just float it along the desired muscle you wish to loosen or warm-up in preparation for exercise (or for recovery afterwards).
 Please note there is no need to exert any pressure on your part no need to use any force.
 It’s the pulses that do all the work.
 When you come across any extra knots or soreness in muscle tissue just rest it there a little longer and again the pulses will bring relief.

 The following video is one demonstrating the Hypervolt being used for legs (all massage guns are used in a similar manner):